Joseph-Hirsh/orientx/README.md

 6. Install the plugin:

     ```pip install .```
-7. Add X account credentials to `assets/credentials.ini` (use an account that you would not mind getting banned!).
+7. Add X account credentials to `assets/credentials.ini` (use accounts that you would not mind getting banned!).
+The credentials file contains a template, so adding accounts should be straightforward.

 ## Usage